-With core IP based on discoveries made by Anton Toutov at the Caltech laboratory of Nobel Prize winner Robert H. Grubbs, our applied research creates never-before-possible opportunities in medicine, energy, and materials.
+With core IP based on discoveries made at Caltech, in the laboratory of Nobel Prize winner Robert H. Grubbs, our applied research creates never-before-possible opportunities in medicine, energy, and materials.

-Fuzionaire is led by co-founders Nick Slavin (CEO), Anton Toutov, PhD (CSO), Nova Spivack, and a close-knit team of world-class experts advising the company and its affiliates.
+Fuzionaire is led by a close-knit team of managers and world-class experts advising the company and its affiliates.